-Children are registered by year (2 terms) and a waiting list is not kept from year to year.
+Children are registered by academic year (Sept to June) and a waiting list is not kept from year to year.
 A term is 10 classes.
 A parent/guardian of each registered child will be invited to attend as the adult volunteer, once in each term.
 Volunteering is encouraged but optional.

 STEP 1: APPLY FOR OED

 To be eligible to apply, the child must be eligible for Kindergarten to Grade 2.
 Children must turn 5 during the term and cannot be older than 7 at the start of the term.
 Children must be physically capable of hiking in the forest on uneven and hilly terrain, capable of carrying a backpack with food, water, changes of gear and extra layers, and have the ability to remain safe in the forest (e.g. respond to commands to stop, stay with the group etc).
 There is no fee to apply.
 Completing the application does not ensure that your child will be offered registration (Step 2).

 Classes will only be held if there is full enrollment for the term (minimum 12 children).

 Each completed form will be digitally timestamped.
 Currently enrolled children and siblings and LFS preschool alumni will be placed ahead of new applicants regardless of their application date.
 You will be contacted within 2 weeks of submitting your application to provide further instruction and to identify that the form was received.